-If you have a general issue, or don’t know which way to turn in dealing with a concern, please leave a message on AIACE-UK’s phone, 07517 320 361, or email email@example.com If you prefer to use the post, please write to us at Europe House, 32 Smith Square, London SW1P 3EU.
+If you have a general issue, or don’t know how to deal with a concern, please leave a message on AIACE-UK’s phone, 07517 320 361, or email firstname.lastname@example.org

-Perhaps you prefer to talk to someone in your own area.
-AIACE-UK has 11 regional groups, and your group’s convenor may be another point of contact.
-In addition, we have volunteers all over the country who are ready to assist with practical questions about settling into retirement in the UK.
+AIACE-UK has regional groups, and your group’s convenor may be another point of contact.
+We also have volunteers all over the country who are ready to assist with practical questions about settling into retirement in the UK.
 If you would like a local contact, please ask, using the email address or phone number above.

 Perhaps you need specialised help with our health service, the Joint Sickness Insurance Scheme, or you have a query about pensions.
 We have volunteers who are recognised by the administration as experts in these fields and who can cut through many difficulties for you.
 Please email email@example.com or firstname.lastname@example.org as appropriate.